 Maybe you’re just trying on aspects of identity in an attempt to figure out who you are.

-Even the great philosophers, theologians, psychologists suggested that people are better being themselves, as pointed out in an article published in 2019 by Katrina P. Jongman-Sereno, Mark R. Leary, The Enigma of Being Yourself: A Critical Examination of the Concept of Authenticity;
+Even the great philosophers, theologians, psychologists suggested that people are better at being themselves, as pointed out in an article published in 2019 by Katrina P. Jongman-Sereno, Mark R. Leary, The Enigma of Being Yourself: A Critical Examination of the Concept of Authenticity;

 “At least since the time of ancient Greece, a broad variety of philosophers, theologians, psychologists, and other writers have advocated that people should live congruently with who they are and what they are like, as reflected in adages such as “to thine own self be true,” “dare to be yourself,” and “march to the beat of your own drummer.”

 Maybe it’s an attempt to meet society’s expectations about what you’re supposed to look like and how you’re supposed to behave, based on your gender or other aspects of your identity.

 Ultimately, pretending to be someone you’re not is lying to others, and perhaps even to yourself, about who you really are.

 That’s simply unsustainable, and it can actually lead to more insecurities, depression, and anxiety.

 Figuring out who you really are and being true to yourself is an integral part of living a happy, fulfilling life.